American Shared Hospital Services (NYSE:AMS) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSE:AMS – Get Rating) in a research note issued to investors on Sunday morning.
-The firm issued a hold rating on the stock.
+Analysts at StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSE:AMS – Get Rating) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “hold” rating on the stock.

 American Shared Hospital Services provides radiosurgery and radiation therapy equipment to health care providers.
 The company offers radiosurgery equipment for the Gamma Knife stereotactic radiosurgery, a non-invasive procedure to treat malignant and benign brain tumors, and arteriovenous malformations, as well as for trigeminal neuralgia.